Meet Cambridge Christian School

 Direct: 972-941-4453

-Christian School Appeals Court Decision Prohibiting Prayer Over Loudspeaker at State Championship Football Game
+Cambridge Christian School Tells Federal Appeals Court that Prayer at Football Game is Constitutionally Protected

 In 2015, the Florida High School Athletic Association forbade First Liberty Institute client Cambridge Christian School from praying over the loudspeaker at the Citrus Bowl ahead of the state championship football game.
-The FHSAA suggested that because the stadium was city-owned and the FHSAA is a state agency, it would violate the Establishment Clause of the Constitution to allow two private Christian schools to pray over the public address system for less than a minute
+The FHSAA stated that because the stadium was city-owned and the FHSAA a government actor, it would violate the Constitution to allow two private Christian schools to pray over the stadium loudspeaker for less than a minute.
+In November 2019, the Eleventh Circuit ruled that Cambridge Christian School’s argument that its free speech and free exercise rights were violated have merit and should proceed.
+But in 2022, the U.S. District Court for the Middle District of Florida issued a judgment in FHSAA’s favor.
+In August 2022, Cambridge Christian again appealed to the Eleventh Circuit.

 ###